snabbco/snabb/src/apps/basic/README.md

 ## Truncate

-The `Truncate` app sends all packets received on `input` to `output` and truncates or zero pads packets to length `n` in the process
+The `Truncate` app sends all packets received from the `input` to the `output` link and truncates or zero pads each packet to a given length.
+It accepts a number as its configuration argument which is the length of the truncated or padded packets.

-    DIAGRAM: Sample
+    DIAGRAM: Truncate
               +----------+
               |          |
     input ----* Truncate *---- output